LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 * We have a function $A : (X \times Y)^* \to H$ (the *learner*), which maps a *dataset* $S$ (i.e., a finite sequence of input-output pairs) to a *prediction rule* $h = A(S)$.

-In our example, $A(S)$ is the function that the neural network realizes with the weights obtained after initializing the weights and then doing, say, 10 repetitions (aka epochs) of going through batches of $S$ and updating the weights with backpropagation (we ignore that this is not a fully deterministic process).
+In our example, $A(S)$ is the function that the neural network realizes with the weights obtained after initialization and then doing, say, 10 repetitions (aka epochs) of going through batches of $S$ and updating the weights with backpropagation (we ignore that this is not a fully deterministic process).

 The last definition we need is what it means for a learner to be 'good', i.e., to produce correct prediction rules.
-Statistical learning theory accounts for the fact that the learners operate in a statistical and noisy environment.
+Statistical learning theory accounts for the fact that the learners operate in a stochastic and noisy environment.
 So rather than saying that a learner will surely be completely correct, we focus on when a learner will *p*robably be *a*pproximately *c*orrect---aka a PAC learner.
-For such a learner, there should only be a small probability of $\delta$ that the learner comes up with a prediction rule with more than $\epsilon$-much error.
+For such a learner, there should only be a small probability of $\delta$ that the learner comes up with a prediction rule with an error of more than $\epsilon$.

-More precisely, for any confidence parameter $\delta$ and accuracy parameter $\epsilon$, there should be a number of samples $m$, such that if the learner takes a set $S$ of $m$-many input-output samples of the world (which is governed by a probability distribution $P$ that the learner does not know), then, with probability at least $1 - \delta$ over the choice of samples, the learner's prediction $A(S)$ has an error of less than $\epsilon$, provided there is a correct hypothesis in the first place.
+More precisely, for any confidence level $\delta$ and accuracy $\epsilon$, there should be a number of samples $m$, such that if the learner takes a set $S$ of $m$-many input-output samples of the world (which is governed by a probability distribution $P$ that the learner does not know), then, with probability at least $1 - \delta$ over the choice of samples, the learner's prediction $A(S)$ has an error of less than $\epsilon$, provided there is a correct hypothesis in the first place.
 Here the error of a function $h : X \to Y$ is measured as the probability that the function does not produce the right label:

 $$
 L_P (h) := P \big( \{